YourSalesSuccess e-Zine # 071 – Selling: The Key to Economic Recovery - a monthly newsletter series on sales.

 You CAN raise prices IF you have a reason that is compelling enough to do so.

-But customers and potential customers won't even see your price stability or higher prices if they don't see YOU.
+and potential customers won't even see your price stability or higher prices if they don't see YOU.

 Many companies have simply "fallen back" and retreated into the woods.